 config_version: 1.0 # Only 1.0 available project_id: c776c33e-f428-4c91-87e1-a6a18c1554fe # Your project ID from: https://app.localizely.com/projects file_type: flutter_arb upload: files: # List of files for upload to Localizely.
 Usually it is just one file used for the main locale - file: lib/l10n/intl_en.arb locale_code: en download: files: # List of files for download from Localizely. - file: lib/l10n/intl_en.arb locale_code: en - file: lib/l10n/intl_de.arb locale_code: de - file: lib/l10n/intl_es.arb locale_code: es

 See the documentation to learn more about how to set up your Localizely configuration file.

 You will need to generate and copy/paste a personal access token from GitHub.
-Navigate to github.com, click on your avatar in the top right corner and choose Settings > Developer settings > Personal access token.
-Then click Generate new token to generate a new (classic) access token.
+Navigate to github.com, click on your avatar in the top right corner, and choose Settings > Developer settings > Personal access tokens.
+Next, click Generate new token to generate a new (classic) access token.
 Make sure the token has the

 Go to the settings for the Localizely project and select GitHub Integration under the Integrations section.